-How REA integrates sustainability in its core practices through certificationSustainability certification provides third party verification that national and international standards for environmentally and socially responsible palm oil production are being achieved and maintained.
+HOW REA INTEGRATES SUSTAINABILITY IN ITS CORE PRACTICES THROUGH CERTIFICATIONSustainability certification provides third party verification that national and international standards for environmentally and socially responsible palm oil production are being achieved and maintained.

-The Roundtable on Sustainable Palm Oil
+The Roundtable on Sustainable Palm Oil (RSPO)

 The Roundtable on Sustainable Palm Oil (RSPO) is a multi-stakeholder organisation which aims to promote the production and use of palm oil in a way that is ‘legal, economically viable, environmentally appropriate and socially beneficial’.
-REA joined the RSPO in 2007 and is committed to implementing the RSPO principles and criteria for sustainable palm oil production throughout the group's palm oil operations.
-The group has contributed to the development of the RSPO by actively participating in the Biodiversity and HCV working group and the GHG emissions reduction working group.
+The group has been a member of the RSPO since 2007 and is committed to implementing the RSPO principles and criteria for sustainable palm oil production throughout the group"s palm oil operations.
+The group has contributed to the development of the RSPO by actively participating in the Biodiversity and (HCV) working group and the GHG emissions reduction working group.

 RSPO Supply Chain Certification

 If it can be proven that a specific batch of CPO or CPKO originated from an RSPO certified estate and mill, it can be sold as Identity Preserved or Segregated certified sustainable CPO or CPKO.
-If the certified product mixes with non-certified products in the supply chain then it can be sold as certified sustainable CPO or CPKO using a mass balance system.
-This requires records to be kept to demonstrate that the volume of CPO and CPKO sold as sustainable palm oil does not exceed the amount produced by the upstream RSPO certified mills over a specified time period.
+If the certified product mixes with non-certified products in the supply chain, then it can be sold as certified sustainable CPO or CPKO using a mass balance system.
+This requires records to be kept that demonstrate that the volume of CPO and CPKO sold as sustainable palm oil does not exceed the amount produced by the upstream RSPO certified mills over a specified time period.

 By continuing to engage with these smallholders, the group can assist them in improving their farming practices, which should enable them to obtain RSPO certification in the future.
 If REA had chosen to produce segregated CSPO, REA would have had to exclude these smallholders from its supply chain.
 For many of these smallholders, this would prevent them from obtaining income from their land due to there being very few alternative palm oil mills near enough to process their FFB.
 More information about how REA is working with smallholders to improve their practices can be found here.

 International Sustainability and Carbon Certification